Program

 Just please turn off your mobile phone, don’t bring alcohol or drugs and treat everyone with respect.

-Every morning there will be yoga workshops that are designed to meet the needs of both those new to yoga and those who already have a steady practice.
+Every morning Julie Schubert will be leading yoga workshops that are designed to meet the needs of both those new to yoga and those who already have a steady practice.
 There is no particular yoga style that we focus on but we encourage a playful, non-dogmatic approach to extending the range of the body and calming the mind.

 Angeline Morand is a yoga teacher from France who has also lived in the UK.
-She came on the Sahara retreat as a guest a couple of years ago and is now returning to teach.
-She says@
+She came on the Sahara retreat as a guest a couple of years ago and is now returning to teach meditation.

 Creative voice and movement